 Impacted canine tooth

-There are a few major types of cases that are experienced when a tooth is not erupting.
-The impacted canine tooth surgery steps are different based on the severity of bone and tissue coverage.
+There are a few major types of situations that we see when a canine is not erupting.
+The surgical steps for correction depend on the severity of bone and tissue coverage and the location of the canine.

-- Tooth is almost erupted and just covered by tissue.
-As long as these cases have plenty of keratinized tissue, a simple laser uncovering is all that is needed.
+- The canine is almost in and only has soft tissue covering it.
+As long as these cases have plenty of keratinized tissue, a simple laser uncovering is all we need to do.

-- Tooth started to erupt high and there is little to no kerantinized tissue then the flap design must be planned and well executed so as to have a nice long term final result.
+- Eruption is too high and there is little to no keratinized tissue around the canine.
+In this case we use a tissue flap design to ensure the patient has a nice long term final result.

 Video of impacted canine tooth and orthodontic treatment